zengxiaofei/HapHiC/README.md

 ### <span id="pipeline">Run HapHiC scaffolding pipeline</span>

 **(i) One-line command.** HapHiC provides a one-line command `haphic pipeline` to execute the entire scaffolding pipeline.
-The required parameters are 1) `asm.fa` , your genome assembly file in FASTA format; 2) `HiC.filtered.bam` , the BAM file prepared in the previous step; 3) `nchrs` , the number of chromosomes present in the assembly, and also the expected number of output scaffolds.
+The required parameters are 1) `asm.fa` , your genome assembly file in FASTA format; 2) `HiC.filtered.bam` , the BAM file prepared in the previous step (the .pairs file output by chromap is also acceptable since version 1.0.3); 3) `nchrs` , the number of chromosomes present in the assembly, and also the expected number of output scaffolds.

 ```bash
 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs